What is an E-Cigarette Lawsuit?

 Outside of these health problems, e-cigarette companies like JUUL have faced lawsuits and government investigations for allegedly marketing to teenagers.

 If you were harmed by an e-cigarette, you may also qualify for compensation.
 That being said, it is in your best interest to work with a lawyer to file your lawsuit.
-A lawyer will work their hardest to make sure you receive the most compensation available.
+A lawyer will work hard to ensure you receive the most compensation available.

 Quick Facts about E-Cigarette Lawsuits